yoimerdr/gallerynpy/README.md

     # For add a video, you need to specify at least the first two arguments, first the path of
     # an video in your renpy project and second on which slide you want that video to be displayed.
     gallerynpy.put_video("videos/wonderful.mp4", "videos")
-    # You also can specify the condition for unlock the video add the condition argument
+    # You also can specify the condition for unlock the video add the condition argument or add the thumbnail image
-    gallerynpy.put_video("videos/wonderful.mp4", "videos", condition="persistent.valid_condition")
+    gallerynpy.put_video("videos/wonderful.mp4", "videos", thumbnail="wonderful_screen", condition="persistent.valid_condition")

     # For add a animation, you need to specify at least the first two arguments, first the name of
     # an atl (animation) block declaration in your renpy project and second a path or a valid name of